criptochairo/wiisy-gatsby/content/blog/person-of-the-month/en/sep22.md

 Luis is the perfect example of someone who is willing to face their fears and try new, bold, and exciting things.

-As the oldest sibling, he was the one leading the way, and we were always amazed at mainly two things: his capacity for adventure and his discipline for studying a specific matter.
+As my oldest sibling, he was the one leading the way, and we were always amazed at mainly two things: his capacity for adventure and his discipline for studying a specific matter.

 Here are 10 questions I asked him, so you can get to know him better: